Properties of the eigenmodes and quantum-chaotic scattering in a superconducting microwave Dirac billiard with threefold rotational symmetry: Spectral Fluctuations

 We considered 189 levels for each symmetry class starting from the lower BE.
-Due to the presence of edge states, that lead to the peak observed in the DOS above the DP in Fig.~S3 of the appendix and yield nonuniversal contributions to the spectral properties~\cite{Dietz2015}, we only considered levels below the DP1, where each subspectrum comprises 26 levels.
-To unfold the resonance frequencies $f_i$ to average spacing unity, we ordered them by size and then replaced $f_i$ by the smooth part of $N(f)$, $\epsilon_i=N^{smooth}(f_i)$, which we determined by fitting a second order polynomial to $N(f_i)$~\cite{Dietz2015,Zhang2021}.
-In ~\reffig{fig:spssch} we show spectral properties for the singlets (red) and doublets (green) at the lower BE (left) and in the Dirac region (right).
-The former follow the GOE curves (black solid lines), the latter those of the GUE (black dashed-dotted lines).
+Due to the presence of edge states, that lead to the peak observed in the DOS above the DP in~\reffig{fig:DOSN} and yield nonuniversal contributions to the spectral properties~\cite{Dietz2015}, we only considered levels below the DP1, where each subspectrum comprises 26 levels.
+To unfold the resonance frequencies $f_i$ to average spacing unity, we ordered them by size and determined the number of eigenfrequencies $N(f)$ below $f$.
+Then we replaced $f_i$ by the smooth part of $N(f)$, $\epsilon_i=N^{smooth}(f_i)$, which we determined by fitting a second order polynomial to $N(f_i)$~\cite{Dietz2015,Zhang2021}.
+We analyzed the spectral properties in terms of the nearest-neighbor spacing distribution $P(s)$, the integrated nearest-neighbor spacing distribution $I(s)$, the number variance $\Sigma^2(L)$ of $N(f+L)-N(f)$ in an interval of length $L$, and the rigidity of a spectrum of length $L$ $\Delta_3(L)$~\cite{Bohigas1975,Mehta2004}.
+In ~\reffig{fig:spssch} we show spectral properties of the singlets (top) and doublets (bottom) at the lower BE for the DB (red histograms and dots) and GB (green histograms and squares), and for the QB (violet histograms and stars).
+They follow the GOE curves (black solid lines) for the singlets and the GUE curves (dashed-dotted black lines) for the doublets in all cases.
+In~\reffig{fig:spsdir} are plotted the spectral properties of the singlets (top) and doublets (bottom) at the DP1 for the DB (red histograms and dots) and GB (green histograms and squares), and for the NB for mass $m_0=0$ (maroon histograms and triangles up), $m_0=20$ (turquoise histograms and triangles down) and $m_0=100$ (orange histograms and crosses).
+For the DB and the GB we find the same behavior as around the lower BE, whereas for the NB with $m_0=0$ the spectral properties agree with GUE for the singlets and doublets, and are between GUE and GOE for the singlets for $m_0=20$.
+For $m_0=100$ the spectral properties agree well with those of the corresponding QB, that is, there the nonrelativistic limit is reached.
 Deviations may be attributed to the small number of levels and to the presence of short periodic orbits~\cite{Zhang2021}.
+The shortest connected one is shown in~\reffig{fig:sketch}.
 We, in addition, considered the distribution $P(r)$ and the cumulative distribution $I(r)$ of the ratios~\cite{Oganesyan2007,Atas2013} $r_i=\frac{\epsilon_{i+1}-\epsilon_i}{\epsilon_{i}-\epsilon_{i-1}}$, which are dimensionless so that unfolding is not needed~\cite{Dietz2016,Maimaiti2020}.
 The results for all resonance frequencies below the FB are shown in the left part of~\reffig{fig:Ratio}, those of the singlets (red) and doublets (green) at the lower BE in the right part.
 The former are compared to those of random matrices from the GOE+2GUE.
-In all, the spectral properties agree well with those obtained from the COMSOL Multiphysics computations in~\cite{Zhang2021}.
+In all, the spectral properties agree well with those obtained from the COMSOL Multiphysics computations in~\cite{Zhang2021} and with random-matrix theory (RMT) predictions for nonrelativistic QBs with $C_3$ symmetry.